ilanschnell/bitarray/README.md

 `iterdecode(code, /)` -> iterator

-Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return an iterator over the symbols.
+Given a prefix code (as a dict mapping symbols to bitarrays, or a decodetree object), decode the content of the bitarray and return an iterator over the symbols.